Still Photography and Permits On US and California Public Land

 a permit.

-Permit Office at 805-568-3074 for additional information.
+Film Permit Office at 805-568-3030 for additional

-Photography in Santa Barbara County parks that
+Photography in Santa Barbara County parks that does not

-Permit requirements for Santa Barbara
+requirements for Santa Barbara County

 All commercial still photography, including